cosmo0920/ruroonga_expr/README.md

 ## A Groonga Expr Builder for Rust.

-ruroonga_expr provides Groonga expression builder and generator.
+ruroonga_expr provides Groonga expression builder and generator for query syntax.
 It reduces runtime errors about Groonga expression.

 ## Usage